SV-ZeroOne/sv-zeroone.github.io/writeups/vh-mr-robot.md

 sort -u fsocity.dic >> fsocity.dic.sorted
 ```

-If you check the number of lines now for the sorted file we have 11451 lines which is way shorter and will increase the efficiency of our brute force attack.
+If you check the number of lines now for the sorted file we have 11451 lines down from 858160 which is way smaller and will increase the efficiency of our brute force attack.

-We need to find a valid username for wordpress.
+We need to find a valid username for wordpress before we proceed with the brute force attack.

 Lets use wpscan to further enumerate the wordpress site to help us try find a username and also scan for any vulnerable wordpress plugins.